Moya/Moya/Readme.md

 - Helping to manage issue priorities.
 - Fixing bugs/new features.

 If any of that sounds cool to you, send a pull request!
-After a few contributions, we'll add you as an admin to the repo so you can merge pull requests and help steer the ship :ship: You can read more details about that [in our contributor guidelines](https://github.com/Moya/Moya/blob/master/Contributing.md).
+After your first contribution, we will add you as an contributor to the repo so you can merge pull requests and help steer the ship :ship: You can read more details about that [in our contributor guidelines](https://github.com/Moya/Moya/blob/master/Contributing.md).

 Moya's community has a tremendous positive energy, and the maintainers are committed to keeping things awesome.
 Like [in the CocoaPods community](https://github.com/CocoaPods/CocoaPods/wiki/Communication-&-Design-Rules), always assume positive intent; even if a comment sounds mean-spirited, give the person the benefit of the doubt.